mshojaei77/Python-Course/README.md

 - Challenges and projects for practice

 #### 2: Control Structures
-- Decision making with if...else statements
+- Decision making with if...else and match...case statements
 - Loops in Python - For and While
 - Break and Continue statements
 - Nested loops and their implementations